Author and Page information

 Because we subsidize those calories, we end up with a supermarket in which the least healthy calories are the cheapest.
 And the most healthy calories are the most expensive.
 That, in the simplest terms, is the root of the obesity epidemic for the poor—because the obesity epidemic is really a class-based problem.
 It’s not an epidemic, really.
 The biggest prediction of obesity is income.

 Pollan and bestseller Eric Schlosser also released a documentary film, Food Inc, that looks into the effects of subsidizing unhealthy practices, further.
 Schlosser’s bestselling book, Fast Food Nation is also discussed on this site’s section on beef.

 With obesity comes increasing risks of

 - Cardiovascular disease (mainly heart disease and stroke) — already the world’s number one cause of death, killing 17 million people each year.

 In addition, childhood obesity is associated with a higher chance of premature death and disability in adulthood.

 What is not widely known is that the risk of health problems starts when someone is only very slightly overweight, and that the likelihood of problems increases as someone becomes more and more overweight.
 Many of these conditions cause long-term suffering for individuals and families.
 In addition, the costs for the health care system can be extremely high.

-In Europe, for example, the WHO’s European regional body says that “obesity is already responsible for 2-8% of health costs and 10-13% of deaths in different parts of the Region.
+In Europe, for example, the WHO’s European regional body says that

+obesity is already responsible for 2-8% of health costs and 10-13% of deaths in different parts of the Region.

 (See the obesity and overweight facts and What are the health consequences of being overweight?, both by the WHO, for more details.)

 In Britain for example, a Centre for Food Policy and Thames Valley University report, titled Why health is the key for the future of farming and food (January 2002) says that despite food scandals getting headlines, far more people are affected by diet-related diseases such as cardiovascular disease, cancer, diabetes and nutritional deficiencies than diarrhoeal diseases (salmonella, campylobacter, etc) — some 35% compared to 0.2%.

 food safety may scandalise the country and attract political attention, but it is the routine premature death by degenerative disease that extracts the greater ill-health toll (p.15).

 This phenomena is seen in many rich nations, though Britain comes out worse than most on many such indicators (p.16).